-If you've joined the ranks of the golf-obsessed, you'll most likely find your way to St Andrews.
+If you've joined the ranks of the golf-obsessed, you'll most likely find your way to St. Andrews, one of the top golf travel destinations.
 A visit to this quaint town in eastern Scotland—and its world-famous links golf courses— will ingrain the game a little deeper in your soul.
 Afterall, it’s where golf began and where it continues to be paramount.
-St Andrews has a money-can’t-buy mystique: Whether following in the footsteps of top golfers when striding down the Old Course’s first fairway or strolling along the cobble-stoned streets once trodden by Old Tom Morris, the pioneers who brought the game to the masses consider it a rite of passage.
-St Andrews has been golf’s Mecca for more than four centuries; it’s an essential pilgrimage for those consumed by the royal and ancient game.
-Tour professionals are a notoriously cold-hearted bunch when it comes to golf courses; and yet, these statements, made at press conferences on the eve of Open Championships at St Andrews, best sum it up:
+St. Andrews has a money-can’t-buy mystique: Whether following in the footsteps of top golfers when striding down the Old Course’s first fairway or strolling along the cobble-stoned streets once trodden by Old Tom Morris, the pioneers who brought the game to the masses consider it a rite of passage.
+St. Andrews has been golf’s Mecca for more than four centuries; it’s an essential pilgrimage for those consumed by the royal and ancient game.
+Tour professionals are a notoriously cold-hearted bunch when it comes to golf courses; and yet, these statements, made at press conferences on the eve of Open Championships at St. Andrews, best sum it up:

 The common theme among these testimonies?
-The sense of what St Andrews means to the game and the town’s inextricable link to the origins of golf.
+The sense of what St. Andrews means to the game and the town’s inextricable link to the origins of golf.
 That sense is still keenly felt today, in part due to its location.
-Whereas course developers now seek cliff or beach-side settings for new projects, St Andrews Old starts and ends among the town’s buildings.
+Whereas course developers now seek cliff or beach-side settings for new projects, St. Andrews Old starts and ends among the town’s buildings.
 The course is public, and its hallowed fairways have been the Sunday family playground for centuries.
-Today, you’ll still find walkers crossing the most revered piece of turf in the game while golfers play through.
+Today, you’ll still find walkers crossing the most revered piece of turf in the game while golfers play through for truly unique golf experiences.
 It is quaint, it is kooky, it is old-world.
 And no one ever steps onto the first tee feeling anything but giddy.

 And your base for the greatest week a golfer can experience?
 The Pittormie Estate, located 10 minutes from the Auld Grey Toun.
 Owned and operated by The Eden Residence Club, the historic castle is available to Exclusive Resorts Members and has been transformed into one of Scotland’s most sought after private clubs.
 Expect a rare level of well executed amenities and bespoke service.